RACL Support¶

 -

-Public Access: Where the content has no specific permissions associated with it and is accessible to all.
-In this case, no access control is required.
-The racl fields in the indexed content are set to *, as shown below.
-Any file indexed in this way will be accessible to all the users.
+Public Access: When content has no specific permissions and is accessible to everyone, the connector sets the racl fields in the indexed content to *, as shown below.
+Any file indexed this way becomes accessible to all users.

 View Permission Information¶

 To view and verify the user permissions in the ingested content, go to the Content page and open the JSON view corresponding to the file, and verify the contents of the sys_racl field.
-The same information is also available in individual chunks created from the ingested content and can be verified in the Chunk Viewer.
+The same information is also available in individual chunks created from the ingested content.
+Verify the sys_racl field for a chunk in the Chunk Viewer.

 Step 2: Verifying user identities¶